 The EEOC is an important object of study because of its critical role in enforcing the nation’s anti-discrimination laws, and litigation is one of its crucial enforcement tools.
-These data provide comprehensive documentation of the EEOC's litigation activity and the relief (both monetary and injunctive) obtained over a nine-year period of time.
+These data provide comprehensive documentation of the EEOC's litigation activity and the relief (both monetary and injunctive) obtained over a ten-year period of time.
 Equally important, the EEOC's court activity is an ideal subject for studying litigation dynamics and the interaction between litigant and judicial decision-making.
 Our dataset includes all types of court decisions (published and unpublished, final and non-final, written and summary) and records all kinds of outcomes (default, settlement, pretrial adjudication, judgment after trial), thereby avoiding problems of selection bias that have limited other studies of settlement dynamics and judicial decision-making.
 By providing detailed information about the EEOC’s enforcement litigation to legal scholars, social scientists and policy-makers, this project will advance understanding of these two important subjects of study – employment discrimination law and practice, and the litigation process more generally.

 How the Data Were Collected

 We began with a complete list of all federal court cases brought by the EEOC on behalf of individual complainants from fiscal years 1997 to 2006, inclusive.
 From this list, we selected a stratified random sample of cases to be included in the study.
 The sample includes all cases classified by the EEOC as “benefiting” more than one employee, all cases concluded by a court order, and all cases listing a trial date, a total of 1406 cases.
 In addition, we pulled as large a random sample from the remaining cases as our resources allowed, resulting in a total of 2316 cases.